Getting To Know God

 It’s easy to judge others prematurely because of their inconsiderate actions or rash words, but when we understand why they act the way they do—when we consider their circumstances in life and what they may have endured or suffered, we become more compassionate and merciful.
 And just as we come to love others by getting to know them, the same can be said of God.
 By understanding the true nature of the Divine Source, we come to admire and adore this nature.

 But with some distinction, we can never truly know God until we first learn to love this supernal Being with all our heart, mind, and soul.
-Our reverent love for this eternal Source of Love opens our minds to knowing even more about the true nature of God and thereby heightens our grasp of God consciousness.
+Our reverent love for this eternal Source of Love opens our minds to the true nature of God and thereby heightens our grasp of God consciousness.

 Whoever does not love, does not know God, because God is love.

-God consciousness, therefore, goes hand-in-hand with your increasing ability to know God through love.
-You are simply returning the extraordinary love that God lavishes over you, thereby forging a profound love relationship between you and your Creator.
-This love is not an artificial feeling of euphoria.
+God consciousness, therefore, goes hand-in-hand with our increasing ability to know God through love.
+We are simply returning the extraordinary love that God lavishes on us, thereby forging a profound love relationship with our Creator.
+This love is real.
+It is not an artificial feeling of euphoria.
 Neither is the presence of God a figment of your imagination.
 The truth is, you can be as certain about the reality of God as you can about the reality of any other person in your life.
 It’s a very real experience.

 The effects of poor parent-child relationships run deep, making it extremely challenging for victims of misguided or abusive parenting to picture a loving, heavenly Guardian.
 Even much later in life, it’s difficult for such wounded souls to dismiss or even discuss their hurtful, formative memories.